Table of Contents

 3. Language & Social Studies

-Maria from Germany failed the Norwegian language test on her first try, but after practicing conversational skills for six months, she passed on her second attempt.
+Maria from Canada failed the Norwegian language test on her first try, but after practicing conversational skills for six months, she passed on her second attempt.

 4. Clean Criminal Record